South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 Read more: North Korea apologizes for shooting of South Korea official

-Clearly Moon is keen to achieve a meaningful breakthrough in relations with the North as he enters his last year as president, while Ahn believes that even Japan might be tempted to drop the hard line it has taken on Pyongyang in the past, notably as the North has refused to cooperate in investigations into the fate of dozens of Japanese nationals abducted by the North in the 1970s and 80s.
+Clearly, Moon is keen on achieving a meaningful breakthrough in relations with the North as he enters the last year of his presidency.
+Still, Ahn Yinhay believes Japan itself might be tempted to drop the hard line it has taken on Pyongyang in the past, notably after the North refused to cooperate in investigations into the fate of dozens of Japanese nationals abducted by the North in the 1970s and 80s.

 "I think that Suga and the leadership in Tokyo will be open to the idea of talks with the North if there is the possibility of concessions on the abductees," she said.
 "I also believe that an event like this, tied to the Olympics, would attract a lot of attention to Japan, which would be appealing to Suga, and there is the possibility of some good news emerging after so much bad news."